Setup Selector¶

 - Add track name as a tag to each setup (e.g., "silverstone", "spa")

-- Use the tag filter in advanced filters to filter by track
+- Use the tag filter in the sidebar to filter by track

 - Quickly compare different configurations for the same track